dusktreader/flask-praetorian/docs/conduct.rst

 Be Respectful
 -------------
-Contributors to flask-praetorian are expected to be respectful.
+Contributors to sanic-praetorian are expected to be respectful.
 We're respectful of others, their positions, their skills, their commitments, and their efforts.
-We're respectful of competing packages and others in the Flask and Python community at large.
+We're respectful of competing packages and others in the sanic and Python community at large.
 We're respectful of the processes set forth in the Python community, and we work within them.
 When we disagree, we are courteous in raising our issues.